CiscoDevNet/terraform-provider-sdwan/docs/data-sources/url_filtering_policy_definition.md

 ### Read-Only

-- `alerts` (List of String) List of alerts options that will be exported as syslog messages
+- `alerts` (Set of String) List of alerts options that will be exported as syslog messages
 - `allow_url_list_id` (String) Allow URL list ID
 - `allow_url_list_version` (Number) Allow URL list version
 - `block_page_action` (String) Redirect to a URL or display a message when a blocked page is accessed.